Battle of Kapyong: Day battle

 However, a large PVA force was now detected occupying the old B Company position and 4 Platoon was effectively halted halfway to the objective.
 Before Laughlin could prepare his next move, he was ordered to withdraw by Ferguson, who was relaying orders from Burke pursuant to a new appraisal of the situation, and the attempted assault to dislodge the PVA and recover the hill was abandoned.
-O'Dowd attributed the failure of the assault to Ferguson's plan of attack, which had neglected to include artillery support from the 16 NZFR for the infantry.
+O'Dowd attributed the failure of the assault to Ferguson's plan of attack, which had neglected to include artillery support from 16 NZFR for the infantry.

 Ferguson then withdrew from the area in the US tank and returned to his new HQ to the rear of the battlefield.
 During the fighting, the tanks had provided invaluable support, moving ammunition forward to B Company, and helping to evacuate the wounded.
 The entire operation had cost the 3 RAR three killed and nine wounded.
 For his actions, Montgomerie was awarded the Military Cross, while Davie received the Military Medal.

 Meanwhile, the PVA shifted their attention to D Company, launching a series of relentless assaults against the summit.
 D Company's position was vital to the defence of Hill 504, commanding the high ground and protecting the 3 RAR right flank.
 Commencing at 07:00, the PVA assaulted the forward platoon—12 Platoon, launching attacks at 30 minute intervals until 10:30.
 Using mortars to cover their movement, they attacked on a narrow front up the steep slope using grenades.
 However, 12 Platoon beat the PVA back, killing more than 30 for the loss of seven wounded during six attacks.
 16 NZFR again played a key role in defeating the PVA attempts, bringing down accurate fire within 50 m of the 12 Platoon positions.
 However, throughout the fighting, the supply of ammunition for the guns had caused severe problems, as the PVA offensive had depleted the stock of 25-pounder rounds available forward of the airhead in Seoul.
 Despite improvements, problems with the logistic system remained and each round had to be used effectively in response to the directions of the artillery forward observers who controlled their fire.
 Although badly wounded, Corporal William Rowlinson was later awarded the Distinguished Conduct Medal for his leadership, while Private Ronald Smith was awarded the Military Medal.
 Lance Corporal Henry Richey was posthumously mentioned in dispatches after being fatally wounded attempting to evacuate the last of the 12 Platoon casualties.